groundhogs/firestarter/README.md

 Comes out of the box with `parcel-plugin-static-files-copy`, `SASS` support and an easily extensible, if a bit primitive service worker, making the default starting point already an installable PWA.

+## Getting it

+To download, [click on this link](https://github.com/groundhogs/firestarter/archive/v1.0.0.zip).
+Releases are launched periodically, only major versions are ever going to be linked here; visit [the releases page](https://github.com/groundhogs/firestarter/releases) instead to get the latest releases there are.

 ## Scripts

 * `yarn develop` gives you a hot-reloading, live coding environment and